eiramlan/DNAPoly/README.md

 ### Requirements
 * Python 3.x
 * Jupyter Notebook
-* You need to run DNAPoly v1.0 to generate the relevant DNA network configuratios (3x4, or 4x4).
-DNApoly v1.0 is available in this repository for local installation.
+* You need to run DNAPoly v1.0 to generate the relevant DNA network configuratios (3x4, or 4x4). `DNApoly-v1.0` is available in this repository for local installation.
 You need to run `RNAStructure` (https://www.urmc.rochester.edu/rna/) to run the sequence-structure optimisation mode.
 You need to install the package locally on your machine.

 ---
 * Please cite this article if you are running `DNApoly-v1.0`: